esterOSS/ester-Assets/esteros-updater/build-instructions-GUI-ubuntu.md

 # Building instructions in Ubuntu 23.10 for the esterOS updater:
-(internet access is required to download libraries and neccesary programs)
+(internet access is required to download libraries and neccesary programs:

 Prerequisites for building the esterOS GUI updater:\
 gcc (install it by typing sudo apt install gcc)\